Are Alcoholism and OCD Related?

 One drink may slow your brain and slow or shut down repetitive thoughts.
 By the second or third drink, the euphoric dopamine rush kicks in, and you feel more confident about saying what you think.

 The depressive aspects of alcohol may appear to be positive.
 Your inhibitions disappear, and your confidence increases.
-But unfortunately, such aspects of drinking to excess signify that electrical impulses in the brain are not functioning well.
+Unfortunately, such aspects of drinking to excess signify that electrical impulses in the brain are not functioning well.

 When you stop drinking, you may suffer a drop in serotonin production.
 Since many OCD sufferers already struggle with low serotonin production or a low number of serotonin receptors, self-medicating with alcohol can quickly make OCD symptoms worse.